charlieargue/pan-code-samples/README.md

 - [ ] **msw/d** unblocked dysfunctional and regular being-blocked by BE
 - [ ] delivered bug-free much-loved **features**, making the designer happy with pixel-perfect build-outs of his Figma prototypes:
-  - [ ] license expiration temperature guages
+  - [ ] license expiration temperature gauges
   - [ ] asset transfer flows
   - [ ] entire AI and IEECTA